skyscrapr/terraform-provider-zilliz/README.md

 }
 ```

-You can configure the Pinecone client using environment variables to avoid setting sensitive values in terraform config.
+You can configure the Zilliz client using environment variables to avoid setting sensitive values in terraform config.
-- Set `ZILLIZ_API_KEY` to your Pinecone API Key.
+- Set `ZILLIZ_API_KEY` to your Zilliz API Key.

 ## Documentation